-- Part one of Keeping Children Safe in Education (2023) or a condensed part one where we think it is more appropriate for our staff not working directly with children. - the staff behaviour policy (sometimes called a code of conduct). - The identity of the Designated Safeguarding Lead and deputies.
+- Part one of Keeping Children Safe in Education (2023) or a condensed part one where we think it is more appropriate for our staff not working directly with children. - The staff behaviour policy. - The identity of the Designated Safeguarding Lead and deputies.